Parliament of South Africa

 The Parliament of the Republic of South Africa is South Africa's legislature.
 It is located in Cape Town; the country's legislative capital.

 Under the present Constitution of South Africa, the bicameral Parliament comprises a National Assembly and a National Council of Provinces.
+Individuals serving in both houses use the term Member of Parliament (MP).

-The current twenty-eighth Parliament was first convened on 14 June 2024.
+The current, twenty-eighth Parliament was first convened on 14 June 2024.

 From 1910 to 1994, members of Parliament were elected chiefly by the South African white minority.
 The first elections with universal suffrage were held in 1994.

 Both chambers held their meetings in the Houses of Parliament, Cape Town that were built 1875–1884.
 A fire broke out within the buildings in early January 2022, destroying the session room of the National Assembly.
-It was decided that the National Assembly would temporarily meet at the Good Hope Chamber.
+It was decided that, during construction work at Parliament, the National Assembly would temporarily meet at the Good Hope Chamber.
+The rebuild project has a target completion date of June 2027, and a goal of hosting that year's SONA.